Sudden death (sport): Tennis and volleyball

 In contrast with the usual sudden-death procedure of awarding the victory to the next side to score, tennis and volleyball require that the margin of victory be two.
 A volleyball game tied at the target score continues until one team's score exceeds the other's by two points.

 The traditional requirement that a tennis set be won by two games sometimes resulted in men's five-set matches lasting over six hours (including an 8-hour 11-minute set at Wimbledon) or, in women's/doubles' three-set matches, lasting over three hours, which is a major disruption to a television schedule.
 To shorten matches, sets tied at six games each can now be broken by a single tiebreaker game.
 This is awarded to the first player to score seven points.
 The winner must lead the loser by two points, so tiebreaker games can become lengthy in their own right.

 In March 2022, the ATP, WTA and ITF announced that final-set tiebreaks in all Grand Slams will have a 10-point tie break ("18-point tiebreaker", first to 10, 2-point minimum lead) when the set reaches six games all (6-6).
-This includes the French Open & Olympics.
+This includes the French Open and Olympics.

+World Chase Tag

+In the event of a tie in a World Chase Tag match, a "sudden-death chase-off" takes place, which consists of a pair of 20-second rounds with each team chasing in one and evading in the other.
+The team with the longest evasion time wins.
+If this results in a further tie (i.e. both teams successfully evade for 20 seconds) the process is repeated.